Tooth Extraction: What is Involved and What Does it Cost?

 Surgical Extractions: These procedures generally are more complicated, so your dentist may sedate you before numbing your tooth, then use a dental drill, apply pressure to your tooth with an elevator or extraction forceps, and remove your tooth.
 Greater surgical effort may be needed in other cases.
 For instance, gum and/or bone tissue may cover or surround a tooth in a way that makes it difficult for your dentist to view and/or access it.
 If so, your dentist will need to cut and lift back or remove this tissue.
 Sometimes a tooth is so firmly anchored in its socket that your dentist must cut the tooth into pieces in order to remove each portion individually.

 Your dentist may need to place stitches and/or add bone (natural or synthetic) in the extraction site after the procedure.
-Some stitches are absorbable and will disintegrate on their own; others require removal by your dentist, usually about a week after the extraction.
+Some stitches are absorbable and will disintegrate on their own; others require removal by your dentist, usually about a week after surgery.

 While surgical cutting instruments like scalpels and dental drills are still commonly used in surgical extractions, the use of dental lasers and electrosurgery in such procedures is growing.